andyinabox/versioning-poc/README.md

  1. Check to make sure you are in `master` branch
  2. Run any build tasks
- 3. Bumping the version using [semver](http://semver.org/)
+ 3. Bump the version using [semver](http://semver.org/) versioning
  4. Committing code in your working copy
  5. Tagging with the current version
- 6. Duplicate tag into `stable` branch
- 7. Pushing the current branch and tags to GitHub
+ 6. Pushing the current branch and tags to GitHub

 Additionally, you can specify what kind of version you are releasing: